The (Anti-)EDR Compendium

 The EDR does not only receive events, but will also actively query the OS for more information.
 For example, when receiving a PS_CREATE_NOTIFY event, the EDR will gain more information about the process creating the event, like by using GetProcessInformation() or OpenProcess(), access the PEB, arguments, or memory regions.
 Or accessing the ImageFileName and scan the origin EXE image file.

-Note that the EDR is mostly a normal process, even if PPL’d and having its own dedicated kernel driver.
+Note that the EDR is a normal process, even if SYSTEM or PPL’d, and having its own dedicated kernel driver.
 With its SYSTEM privileges it can gather information about pretty much all other processes.

 Here is an example of a PsSetCreateProcessNotifyRoutine handler function: